Pranay62/Netflix_Data_Report/README.md

-**Netflix_Data_Report**
+# Netflix Data Report

 Welcome to the Netflix Data Report project!
-We have cleaned the Netflix dataset with SQL and are now ready to visualize it using Tableau.
-Our goal is to generate insights and report on the data in a clear and informative manner.
+In this project, we have cleaned the Netflix dataset using SQL and created a Tableau dashboard to visualize the data.
+Our objective is to provide insights and analysis on the Netflix dataset in a clear and informative manner.

-We have utilized the cleaned dataset, which can be found here, to generate a Tableau dashboard.
+## Dataset

+The dataset contains information about movies and TV shows available on Netflix, including details such as release year, country of production, ratings, and genres.

+## Tableau Dashboard

-The dashboard will showcase visualizations that summarize the following aspects of the dataset:
+The Tableau dashboard we have created showcases various visualizations to summarize key aspects of the Netflix dataset.
+The following insights can be gained from the dashboard:

-    The number of movies and TV shows available on Netflix The distribution of movies and TV shows by release year The top 10 countries producing content on Netflix The most common movie and TV show ratings
+- Number of movies and TV shows available on Netflix
+- Distribution of movies and TV shows by release year
+- Top 10 countries producing content on Netflix
+- Most common movie and TV show ratings
-    The top 10 genres on Netflix
+- Top 10 genres on Netflix

-We will be using Tableau to create interactive visualizations to better understand the data and to derive insights that can help us make informed decisions.

-Feel free to explore the dashboard, which can be found here, and gain valuable insights from the data.
+## Repository

+The project is available on GitHub under the project name [Netflix_Data_Report](https://github.com/Pranay62/Netflix_Data_Report).
+You can access the repository to view the Tableau dashboard, the SQL scripts used for data cleaning, and any additional resources or documentation related to the project.